 Sidney and Margaret Ancker Professor, Comparative Literature and French

 Michael Lucey specializes in French literature and culture of the nineteenth, twentieth, and twenty-first centuries.
 He also teaches regularly about nineteenth and twentieth-century British and American literature and culture, the novel in particular.
 Other areas of interest include sexuality studies; social and literary theory; cultural studies of music.
 Publications include: Someone: The Pragmatics of Misfit Sexualities from Colette to Hervé Guibert (University of Chicago Press, 2019); Never Say I: Sexuality and the First Person in Colette, Gide, and Proust (Duke University Press, 2006); The Misfit of the Family: Balzac and the Social Forms of Sexuality (Duke University Press, 2003); Gide’s Bent: Sexuality, Politics, Writing (Oxford University Press, 1995).
 His new book, What Proust Heard: Novels and the Ethnography of Talk, which discusses Proust alongside Balzac, Eliot, Dostoevsky, Woolf, Sarraute, and Cusk, was published by the University of Chicago Press in early 2022.
-His current projects are "Thinking About Sexuality with Novels" and "Novels and/as Language-in-Use."
+His current projects are "Thinking About Sexuality with Novels" and "Novels and Language-in-Use."

 The Misfit of the Family has been translated into French as Les ratés de la famille (Fayard, 2008).
-He also co-edited (with Tom McEnaney and Tristram Wolff) a recent issue of Representations (Winter 2017) on “Language-in-Use and the Literary Artifact,” as well as a special issue of Paragraph called "Approaching Proust in 2022."
+He also co-edited (with Tom McEnaney and Tristram Wolff) a special issue of Representations (Winter 2017) on “Language-in-Use and the Literary Artifact,” as well as a special issue of Paragraph called "Approaching Proust in 2022."
 Look for a new article on "Conceptualizing Trajectories of Readability" in Nineteenth-Century French Studies in Fall 2023.
 (Ph.D., Princeton University)